nerab/paradeiser/VISION.md

         $ par location macbook@01:23:45:67:89:0A "Your Label"

 Paradeiser will automatically figure out the current location from the hostname and the MAC address of the default gateway (see below for details).
-This can be overridden by setting `$POM_LOCATION` or with a command line option:
+This can be overridden by setting `$PAR_LOCATION` or with a command line option:

     $ par location --location="On the road"
     On the road

-    $ POM_LOCATION="On the road" par location
+    $ PAR_LOCATION="On the road" par location
     On the road

 Both the `--location` option and the environment variable can be passed to almost all commands.